 I am not angry, I wish everybody well, but I have no truth to sacrifice to please any man.
 I have never taught anything which I did not sincerely believe, at the time I taught it.
-I have never desired to play on both sides of any discus-
+I have never desired to play on both sides of any discussion.

-I am now fully determined that though the "heathen may rage, and the people imagine vain things," I shall "seek for the Old Paths, wherein is the good way" and be contented to "walk thereonly too glad to welcome him back in the fold of contenders for the Bible Way.
-Here is our hand, Brother Welch, and may God bless your efforts.
-You have the ability to do much good for His -Homer L. King.
+I am now fully determined that though the "heathen may rage, and the people imagine vain things," I shall "seek for the Old Paths, wherein is the good way" and be contented to "walk therein."

 -H. C. Welch, Moody, Texas.

 COMMENT